Koji Igarashi: Konami

 After graduating from college, Igarashi began working at Konami.
 His first project was working as a programmer for a simulation game for the Educational Software department.
 The game would be a business simulation, and the team took inspiration from the Fire Emblem series, but after 12 months the game was cancelled.
 He moved to the Consumer division and worked on enemy programming for the PC Engine version of Detana!!
 Twinbee.
 He worked as a programmer and was tasked with writing the story for Tokimeki Memorial, a dating sim for the PC Engine's Super CD-ROM² System.
 His girlfriend at the time, later wife, was an employee at Konami working on Castlevania: Rondo of Blood.
 She gave him advice on how to write the story to Tokimeki Memorial, and he would play Rondo of Blood during breaks.
 Igarashi informed his boss that he had no desire to work on a sequel to Tokimeki Memorial, and requested a departmental transfer.
 The strong sales of the game prompted his boss to agree, and Igarashi asked to join the Castlevania development team.

-Igarashi began working on a Castlevania game set for the Sega 32X.
+Igarashi began working on a Castlevania game set for the 32X.
 However, the game was cancelled as Konami shifted its focus away from the unsuccessful 32X and towards the PlayStation.
 Igarashi's next project was the PlayStation game Castlevania: Symphony of the Night, where he worked on scenario writing and programming.
 Halfway through the game's production, director Toru Hagihara received a company promotion, which promoted Igarashi to assistant director to complete the game.
 The game was well received critically, later serving as an influence on the "Metroidvania" genre, though it did not translate into strong sales.

 After the release of Symphony of the Night, Igarashi was director for the 2000 PlayStation role-playing game Elder Gate.
 Igarashi says that he was motivated to create the game because he had played other heavy story driven games and after a long break had lost motivation to continue.
 He says he wanted to make a game that could be played at any time, and could feel fresh every time you played it.
 He wanted each player to have their own unique experience when playing the game.
 The game received a 22 out of 40 score from the magazine Famitsu.

-Following that, Igarashi served as the producer for Castlevania Chronicles, which was a PlayStation port of a 1993 Sharp X68000 game.
+Following that, Igarashi served as the producer for Castlevania Chronicles, which was a PlayStation port of a 1993 X68000 game.
 From there, he was the producer and writer for Castlevania: Harmony of Dissonance, the second Castlevania title for the Game Boy Advance.
 The goal was to attempt to create a game similar to Symphony of the Night.
 This included bringing back artist Ayami Kojima as character designer, who had previously worked on Symphony of the Night.
 Igarashi felt that the previous title, Castlevania: Circle of the Moon, was too dark on the Game Boy Advance's screen, so he felt the need to make the game brighter.